mileswwatkins/myturn-hacks/README.md

 Simply edit one of the scripts.
 Commits to the `main` branch will kick off a pipeline that bundles them and updates the GitHub Pages site.

+If you create a new script, you'll need to add it to the `index.ts` entrypoint for the directory.